+In order to show that FLID-DL is suitable for wide deployment on the Internet, we examine its behavior extensively using ns [11].
 We demonstrate two sets of experiments.
 In the first set, we consider how to set the various parameters of FLID-DL and show how FLID-DL addresses some of the shortcomings of RLC.
 In the second set, we examine how FLID-DL scales, measure its behavior to a set of heterogeneous clients, and demonstrate that it coexists fairly with different types of TCP traffic.
-We present only a summary of our findings here and refer the reader to the FLID website at www.digitalfountain.com/technology/library/flid for further details.
+We only have space for a summary of our findings here and refer the reader to www.digitalfountain.com/technology/library/flid for further details.

-A. Setting the FLID-DL Parameters
+5.1 Setting the FLID-DL parameters